THE HUMAN RIGHTS COUNCIL’S SPECIAL PROCEDURES

 - provide advice for adherence to human rights standards,

 - receive information from individuals and civil society,

 - contribute to the overall development of human rights standards.

-After the special procedures mandates holders assess a specific human rights situation, they may report their findings or thematic studies to the Human Rights Council or the UN General Assembly and release public statements to the media.
+After the special procedures mandate holders assess a specific human rights situation, they may report their findings or thematic studies to the Human Rights Council or the UN General Assembly and release public statements to the media.

-Special procedures mandate holders report to the Human Rights Council annually.
+Special procedure mandate holders report to the Human Rights Council annually.
 Most special procedures also report to the UN General Assembly.
 The Human Rights Council reviews country-specific mandates annually and thematic mandates every three years.

 Nomination & Appointment